Wavelet Analysis of the Besov Regularity of L\'evy White Noises: Preliminaries: L evy White Noises and Weighted Besov Spaces

 as the asymptotic counterpart of $\indlocsup$.
-This quantity appears in the asymptotic growth rate of the supremum of L\'evy(-type) processes \cite{Schilling1998growth} and the asymptotic self-similarity of random processes driven by L\'evy white noises \cite{Fageot2016scaling}.
-The Pruitt index differs from the index $\indmom$ appearing in Theorem \ref{maintheo:regdecaylimit}.
-Actually, the two quantities are linked by the relation $\indasysup = \inf(\indmom, 2)$.
+This quantity appears in the asymptotic growth rate of the supremum of L\'evy(-type) processes \cite{Schilling1998growth} and the asymptotic self-similarity of random processes driven by L\'evy white noises \cite{fageot2019scaling}.
+The Pruitt index differs from the index $\indmom$ that appears in Theorem \ref{maintheo:regdecaylimit}.
+Actually, the two quantities are linked by the relation $\indasysup = \min(\indmom, 2)$.
 This is shown by linking $\indasysup$ to the L\'evy measure~\cite{Bottcher2014levy} and knowing that $\indasysup \leq 2$ (see the appendix of \cite{Deng2015shift} for a short and elegant proof).
-This means that $\indasysup < \indmom$ when the L\'evy white noise has finite moments of order bigger than $2$, and one cannot recover $\indmom$ from $\indasysup$ in this case.
-It is therefore required to introduce the index $\indmom$ in addition to the Pruitt index in our analysis. \\
+This means that $\indasysup < \indmom$ when the L\'evy white noise has some finite $p$th moments fo $p>2$, and one cannot recover $\indmom$ from $\indasysup$ in this case.
+It is therefore necessary to introduce the index $\indmom$ in addition to the Pruitt index in our analysis.
+Note moreover that the moment index fully characterizes the moment properties of the L\'evy white noise in the following sense.}

-The first part of the next result is the famous L\'evy-It\^o decomposition, usually given for L\'evy processes and reformulated here for L\'evy white noises.
-We add a proof in the context of generalized random processes for the sake of completeness.
-The second part presents how does the indices of the corresponding noise behave.